DMacMakes/dmacdocs/content/en/torrens/ise102/week9/_index.md

 ---
-title: "9: \"Graphics\" In The Console"
+title: "9: Drawing In The Console"
-linkTitle: "W.9 \"Graphics\""
+linkTitle: "W.9 Drawing"
 weight: 90
 description: >
   Going beyond text-entry mode, to drawing graphics with text.